 - You’ll get all the flavour of beef for a fraction of the cost when you cook with mince.
-It also means that you have a nice tasty base to lash in a load of vegetables to ensure you get your five-a-day.
-Shepherd's pie is a perfect dish to cook for your housemates, Chilli con carne stretches your meat even further with kidney beans, spaghetti Bolognese is an absolute stalwart and we have the low down on making your own mouth-watering burgers in this video.
+It also means that you have a nice tasty base to add to vegetables so that you get your five-a-day.
+Shepherd's pie, chilli con carne and spaghetti bolognese are great mince dishes and we have the low down on making your own mouth-watering burgers in this video.

 - While you’re at it, check out our top tips for cooking with mince, and if you’re looking for a really lean mince, why not give turkey mince a go?

 These cubes of flavour are great for adding a punch to a bland dish.
 They’re cheap, they don’t take up a load of space and they don’t go off.
 Look out for the reduced salt option and add it to the water to cook rice.
 If you want to make a meal out of it, just add some frozen vegetables and any leftover chicken or meat.
 Done!